 Most food and beverage companies have such a strategy.
 Nestlé is a good example of a company that applies such a strategy, which adapts its product to the local tastes of consumers.
 Kraft Heinz also uses such a strategy.
 It adapts its ketchup to the taste of users in the market it operates.
 MTV is also an example of this strategy, as it adapts its programs to the country in which it operates.

 It is the opposite of a multi-domestic strategy.
 Companies pursuing such a strategy use economies of scale to increase their reach and revenue.
-To reduce their costs, a company strives to standardize its product or service.
-Although a company standardizes its product or service, they make few adjustments to make their product or service fit for the local market.
+To reduce its costs, a company strives to standardize its product or service.
+Although a company standardizes its product or service, they make a few adjustments to make its product or service fit for the local market.

 Structurally, these companies have a central headquarters, usually located in their home country.
 In addition, they also set up operations in foreign countries as well.
 Such a structure is known as the hub-and-spoke model, a term commonly used in the logistics and distribution industry.

 Moreover, such a strategy is also effective for companies whose products or services remain hidden from consumers.
-Intel chips, Qualcomm processor chips are some good examples of this structure.
+Intel chips and Qualcomm processor chips are some good examples of this structure.